HOMEABOUT USCONTACT USVOLUNTEERBECOME A MEMBER

 Three factors that contribute to the lack of accurate and up to date information about medication side effects are:

-(1) the lack of an FDA regulated system for immediately communicating updated medication information from the pharmaceutical company to consumers, physicians, and pharmacists;
+(1) the lack of an FDA regulated system for immediately communicating updated medication information to consumers, physicians, and pharmacists;

 (2) the lack of FDA regulation and approval of Consumer Medication Information (CMI) that retail pharmacies voluntarily provide with prescriptions; and